Contact Us

 New Product Development Process

-The new product development process is a step-by-step process of validating a new product idea by the means of researching, planning, designing, and testing it, before launching a product into the market.
+The new product development process is a step-by-step process of validating a new product idea by the means of researching, planning, designing, and testing it, before launching a product.

 The new product development (NDP) also differs from the product development process (PDP).
-New DP involves more validation of the idea on the market before companies can start their product.
+New development process involves more idea validation before companies can start their product.

-Nevertheless, the product development process can include the product discovery phase, a vital step before the product development, which assesses the project’s competitiveness in the market, its design, and its use in the industry.
+Nevertheless, the product development process can include the product discovery phase, a vital step before product development, which assesses the project’s competitiveness, its design, and its use in the industry.

-PDP is a more complex process than new DP business and it includes product validation and testing, launch, and customer success involvement.
+PDP is a more complex process than the new development process and it includes product validation and testing, launch, and customer success involvement.

-According to Mckinsey global research, the failure rates for newly launched products are between 25%-45% and only one from 7 projects become successful.
-Using a structured step-by-step new PD approach, new companies have a great chance to avoid risks and possible pitfalls.
+According to McKinsey global research, the failure rates for newly launched products are between 25%-45% and only one of 7 projects become successful.
+Using a structured step-by-step new product development process, new companies have a great chance to avoid risks and possible pitfalls.

 The ability to check new products and services before wasting time and money resources is a wonderful opportunity for new businesses to survive.